freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-localstorage-by-building-a-todo/64fad9cd2eeb1e7ca2ca8c8b.md

 # --description--

-Use arrow syntax to create a `addTaskToTaskContainer` function, then move the `taskData.forEach()` and its content into it.
+Use arrow syntax to create an `addTaskToTaskContainer` function.
+Then move the `taskData.forEach()` and its content into it.

 # --hints--